 Win32TreeView.wItems collection provides access to individual tree view items.
 This collection holds

 Win32TreeViewItem objects that correspond to the root tree view items.
 Each of these

 Items property that contains the collection of child items, and so on.
 Other properties of the

 Win32TreeViewItem object let you check and verify the state of the corresponding tree view item, for example, determine if it selected, expanded or collapsed and so on.
-See Checking Tree View Items' State.
+See Checking Tree View Items' State in Desktop Windows Applications.

 Besides standard Win32 tree view controls, TestComplete supports Java Swing and WPF tree views.
 To work with these controls, it uses the following objects: